 - Gathering evidence – After you or a loved one have suffered a burn injury in an accident, many different types of evidence must be collected and preserved to support your claim.
 A Houston burn injury lawyer can help you gather critical evidence required to succeed in a lawsuit.

 - Helping you understand the law – The laws, rules, and regulations dealing with a workplace burn injury can be very different than those governing a car accident or a burn injury at home.
-A burn accident lawyer will help you understand which laws are involved.
+An accident lawyer will help you understand which laws are involved.
 The burn injury lawyer can also identify the parties that can be held responsible for your injuries.

 - Advising you on types of compensation – Different types of compensation may be available to you, depending on where your injuries occurred, and who caused them.
 A Houston burn injury attorney can help you understand the types and amounts of compensation you may be entitled to recover.